blaire101/DE2-AWS-Azure-GCP-2025/GCP-interview.md

-# 📚 GCP Data Engineering Interview Q&A (30 Essential Questions)
+# 📚 GCP Data Engineering Interview Q&A

 ## 🎯 Goal
 For a **Data Engineer role focusing on GCP Data Warehouse & ETL**.